eliassun/ipsec/README.md

 # Demo

-http://104.238.180.66 is a website to create/update/delete/list the remote VPN users.
+http://104.238.180.66 is a website to create/update/delete/list the remote VPN users, including the IPSec remote user VPN and the OpenVPN user VPN.

 # IPSec Demo